 \subsubsection{Formalizations of query languages}

-Malecha et al.~\cite{malecha10popl} formalised components of a relational database engine (including a front-end providing a SQL-like relational core, optimisation laws including side-conditions, and an implementation of B+-trees) in Coq using the YNot framework.
-Their work (like most prior formalisations) employs set semantics; while the data model allows for fields to have optional types, the behaviour of missing values in primitive operations is not discussed, and their semantics is the standard two-valued, set-theoretic interpretation of relational algebra.
+Malecha et al.~\cite{malecha10popl} formalized components of a relational database engine (including a front-end providing a SQL-like relational core, optimization laws including side-conditions, and an implementation of B+-trees) in Coq using the YNot framework.
+Their work (like most prior formalizations) employs set semantics; while the data model allows for fields to have optional types, the behaviour of missing values in primitive operations is not discussed, and their semantics is the standard two-valued, set-theoretic interpretation of relational algebra.
 The main technical challenge in this work was verifying the correctness of imperative algorithms and pointer-based data structures used in efficient database implementations.
-Benzaken et al.~ \cite{benzaken14esop} formalised the relational data model, going beyond the core relational operations in Malecha et al.'s formalisation to include integrity constraints (functional dependencies).
-They formalise a number of algorithms from database theory whose standard presentations are imprecise, and showed that careful attention to variable binding and freshness issues is necessary to verify them.
-Their formalisation included proofs of correctness of relational rewrite rules (with respect to the set-theoretic semantics) but did not directly consider SQL queries, multiset semantics, or features such as nulls.
+Benzaken et al.~ \cite{benzaken14esop} formalized the relational data model, going beyond the core relational operations in Malecha et al.'s formalization to include integrity constraints (functional dependencies).
+They formalize a number of algorithms from database theory whose standard presentations are imprecise, and showed that careful attention to variable binding and freshness issues is necessary to verify them.
+Their formalization included proofs of correctness of relational rewrite rules (with respect to the set-theoretic semantics) but did not directly consider SQL queries, multiset semantics, or features such as nulls.